 The physical category considers issues that can threaten a person’s physical safety, such as temperature, indoor air quality, mold, noise and radiation.

 The psychosocial category deals with the workplace environment and that how that affects the worker.
 This category looks at issues like stress, violence/sexual violence and bullying in the workplace.

 The safety category looks at the various tools and machinery workers have to use that can create a risk to their health or safety.
 Such tools or machinery include cars, trucks, forklifts, platforms and electrical equipment, which can present a particular safety issue because of the threat of electrocution.

 The most likely known workplace hazard is occupational hazards.
 This category often captures the safety or health hazards of the previous categories, such as indoor air quality, temperature, violence, and confined spaces.

-Workplaces have the duty to make sure their workers are safety under the applicable act of the province or territory and are therefore responsible for preventing risks and safeguarding workers if they have to use certain equipment or work around chemicals or other harmful substances or materials.
+Workplaces have the duty to make sure their workers are safe under the applicable act of the province or territory.
+They are therefore responsible for preventing risks and safeguarding workers if they have to use certain equipment or work around chemicals or other harmful substances or materials.

 Workplace Hazardous Materials Information System (WHMIS)

 WHMIS is Canada’s national hazard communication standard.
 It has existed since 1988 and its main purpose is to give employers and workers information about hazardous materials used in the workplace.

 It is regulated through federal, provincial and territorial legislation and dictates three ways in which information about hazardous materials are to be provided to workers and employers: